XAI-Lab/CREF/README.md

 :oil_drum: Dataset
 -------
-The dataset "Digital circuits dataset for anomaly detection + ground truth explanations" was created based on 4 digital circuits from ISCAS '85 and 74x series benchmarks [[1]](#1):
+The dataset "Digital circuits dataset for anomaly detection + ground truth explanations" was created based on 4 digital circuits from the ISCAS '85 and 74x series benchmarks [[1]](#1):
 * C17
 * 74182
 * 74283